November 9 2008; Checked April 17 2020

 - Have the students apply the ideas in a simple to more complex scenario, so they can see the application of the concept and its probable relationship to earlier, similar concepts.

-Then encourage students and yourself to refer to key concepts regularly as the course proceeds and find linkages and connections in current happenings.
+In subsequent weeks regularly encourage students and yourself to refer to key concepts as the course proceeds and find linkages and connections in current happenings.
 Each time the concepts are applied, or discussed as occurring in other contexts helps the learner to build a richer concept.

 Can Sleeping Help the Encoding of Memories?